betterscientificsoftware/bssw.io/CuratedContent/WhatEveryComputerScientistShouldKnowAboutFloatingPointArithmetic.md

 Doing sufficiently accurate computations of infinite precision real numbers using finite precision computer approximations requires a solid understanding of floating-point formats, computational issues, and standards.
 When implementing numerical algorithms involving real-world data solving ill-conditioned mathematical problems, a single sloppy floating-point expression can break an implemented algorithm and make it impossible to compute a solution to the needed precision (or any solution at all).

-The paper "What Every Computer Scientist Should Know About Floating-Point Arithmetic" provides a critical foundation for understanding modern floating-point data-types and computations approximating algorithms involving real number.
+The paper "What Every Computer Scientist Should Know About Floating-Point Arithmetic" provides a critical foundation for understanding modern floating-point data-types and computations approximating algorithms involving real numbers.
 The issues involved must be well understood by computer hardware developers, system software developers, and numerical software developers alike in order for it to be possible to implement robust numerical algorithms in a portable way.

 This paper covers the basics of floating-point including:

-* floating-point formats
+* floating-point formats,
 * rounding error (e.g. guard digits) and measures of error (e.g. machine epsilon &epsilon;, absolute error),
 * loss of basic associativity and loss of other basic properties of real arithmetic, and
-* and catastrophic cancellation.
+* catastrophic cancellation.

 In addition, the author covers IEEE floating-point standards including the IEEE 754 binary standard which addresses: